 Short Story and Creative Non-fiction should be 750-2500 words in length.

 Individual poems should not exceed 75 lines in length

 With the introduction of three new chapbooks, the submission process at Jacaranda will work a little differently in 2018.

 In order for your poetry, short fiction, or creative non-fiction to be considered for the annual end of year Jacaranda journal your work must first be submitted for and accepted for inclusion in HUSS’ earlier chapbook publications.

-Submission links for these chapbooks are provided below.
+Submission links for these chapbooks can be found by navigating from the Publications menu at the top of the page.
 Please note that the chapbooks are the only avenue for the publication of poetry, short fiction, and creative non-fiction with Jacaranda.
 The best of these submissions will then be selected by our specialist guest editors to go on and be included final Jacaranda journal.

 There is no separate chapbook for academic essays.
 These should be submitted directly to the link provided below and will be considered immediately for inclusion in the final journal.

 The editorial team will select work for inclusion in the journal based on the following criteria: